duomark/erlangsp/README.md

 The basic components of an Erlang/SP solution are:

   * digraph: An instance of the erlang:digraph module to describe a co-op structure
-  * co-op: A task-specific (pipeline, round-robin) collection of cooperating processes
+  * co-op: A task-specific (pipeline, round-robin, broadcast) collection of cooperating processes

 All components offer both Control and Data channels for more efficient management of services.
 Supervisor behaviour will not resemble the current incarnation of OTP, and allocation of processes will be more of a batch/bulk-oriented operation (probably eventually requiring VM tweaks to enhance process spawning speed).
 Some tests of parallel spawning will be done soon.